-- L{max} the maximum number of lesions per [NL-1] unit of length - Ad L{\max} Minogue and Fry's K (the maximum number of lesions that can occur on a plant) is equivalent to the maximum lesion density L{max} , as a plant occupies a unit of length. - 2.
-Reinterpreted parameters. - number of spores produced by a -Rsingle sporulating lesion per unit $[NN^{-1}T^{-1}]$ of time [1]
+- i infectious period [T] - L{max} the maximum number of lesions per unit of length [NL-1] - Ad L{\max} .
+Minogue and Fry's K (the maximum number of lesions that can occur on a plant) is equivalent to the maximum lesion density L{\max} , as a plant occupies a unit of length. - 2.
+Reinterpreted parameters. - R number of spores produced by a single sporulating lesion per unit of time [NN-1T-1]

-'''

--E

-- infection efficiency
+- E - infection efficiency

-'''

 Ad R, E. Minogue and Fry use M - the mean number of offspring produced per infectious lesion per unit of time at low population densities.
-It almost equals $R \cdot E$ of the 'diffusion theory' or R_c defined by Van der Plank (1963).
+It almost equals $R \cdot E$ of the 'diffusion theory' or R{c} defined by Van der Plank (1963).
 The only difference is that in Minogue and Fry's model the realized number of offspring is a Poisson random variable, whereas we assume that this random variable can be safely replaced by its mean, as we are always dealing with large numbers of sites.